A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Line-breaks-and-whitespaces-1f8e.md

 You will notice that the line continues as nothing happend.

-In general the browser ignores line breaks and condense multiple whitespaces into one.
+In general the browser ignores line breaks and condenses multiple whitespaces into one.

 Here is another example :